MSchmidtCrans/Heroku-practice-with-Project-planning/README.md

 # Heroku-practice-with-Project-planning
-Migrate and activate a scrumlike project planning tool on Heroku with enabled backend.
+Develop, migrate and activate a scrumlike project planning tool on Heroku with enabled backend.(based on locally created project app)

 The application is up and running at Heroku: https://infinite-temple-34967.herokuapp.com